Shantanu081/ResourceAllocation/README.md

 * Maven

 ## How to build the application
-Checkout the project from this repository, then run
+Checkout the project from this repository, then run from the root folder
 ```
     mvn clean install
 ```

 ## How to run the application
-Build the application or use the [fat jar], then run
+Build the application or use the, then run
 ```
     java -jar target/productcatalogue-0.0.1-SNAPSHOT.jar
 ```